 There are various types of tripods in various price ranges.
 From cheap ones costing just a few dollars, up to tripods that cost hundreds of dollars.
 That’s why you should take your individual needs into account when making your choice.

 Heavy = good?

-If you don’t intend to spend big money on a basalt or carbon-fiber tripod, then you have to make a compromise and made do with the usual aluminum alloy or magnesium tripods.
+If you don’t intend to spend big money on basalt or carbon-fiber tripods, then you have to make a compromise and made do with the usual aluminum alloy or magnesium tripods.
 You’ll also often see combinations of aluminum alloy and carbon fibers.
-From my own experience I can recommend the aluminum tripods from Benro, a Chinese company.
+From my own experience, I can recommend aluminum tripods from Benro, a Chinese company.